-The licensure and field placement office is responsible for working with program coordinators and students to optimize a student's placement in a practicum.
-Student teaching practica can be completed in one of our four laboratory schools or in another setting that meets state and national standards for appropriate practica.
-Practicum candidates have completed all program requirements; including coursework, pre-practicum field experiences, and MTEL tests, meet the grade point average requirement, and have been recommended for the practicum by their program coordinators.
+The lead faculty for school and community partnerships is responsible for working with program coordinators and students to optimize a student's placement in a practicum.
+Student teaching practica can be completed in a partner school that meets state and national standards for appropriate practica.
+Practicum candidates have completed all program requirements including coursework, pre-practicum field experiences, MTEL tests, meet the grade point average requirement, and have been recommended for the practicum by their program coordinators.

 General Practicum Requirements

 - Matriculation into an undergraduate initial licensure program with a major in one of the disciplines required by the program, or into an approved post-baccalaureate/graduate initial licensure program